Close-up of woman using earplugs while sleeping to block noise and protect hearing, featured in earplugs guide

 • Sleep = Foam

-• Tinnitus = Consider earplugs for tinnitus relief
+• Tinnitus = Consider noise-blocking plugs for tinnitus relief

-Learn how to choose ear plug size and fit — it's essential.
+Fit: Learn how to choose ear plug size and proper fit — it's essential.
 Too large = pressure.
 Too small = useless.

-Check the NRR rating.
-The higher it is, the more sound gets blocked.
+Noise Reduction Needs: Check the Noise Reduction Rating (NRR).
+The higher it is, the more sound it blocks.

-Invest in reusable earplugs if you use them regularly — better for your ears, wallet, and the planet.
+Reusability: Invest in reusable pre-molded hearing protectors if you use them regularly better for your ears, wallet, and the planet.

 Reusable vs Disposable Earplugs